 Take the wrong medication

 Taking someone else’s prescription medication is illegal, but sometimes it happens by mistake.
-If you find yourself in this situation, it’s important that you call poison control for advice on whether or not you need to go to the emergency room.
+If you find yourself in this situation, it’s important that you call Poison Control for advice on whether you need to go to the emergency room.